Flat Bush murder: Mother killed, man appears in court, all details suppressed

 The Herald spoke to a number of people in the street where the woman lived.

-All were horrified to hear about the alleged murder - particularly in the wake of the death of British backpacker Grace Millane.
+All were horrified to hear about the alleged murder - particularly after the death of British backpacker Grace Millane.

 Millane was allegedly killed and her body dumped in bush in the Waitakere Ranges on the weekend of her 22nd birthday, just days after she arrived in Auckland as part of a year-long solo OE.